gobathi2020/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm

+Step 1: Start

-Step 1.Import pandas module and import the required data set.
+Step 2: Import pandas module and import the required data set.

-Step 2.Find the null values and count them.
+Step 3: Find the null values and count them.

-Step 3.Count number of left values.
+Step 4: Count number of left values.

-Step 4.From sklearn import LabelEncoder to convert string values to numerical values.
+Step 5: From sklearn import LabelEncoder to convert string values to numerical values.

-Step 5.From sklearn.model_selection import train_test_split.
+Step 6: From sklearn.model_selection import train_test_split.

-Step 6.Assign the train dataset and test dataset.
+Step 7: Assign the train dataset and test dataset.

-Step 7.From sklearn.tree import DecisionTreeClassifier.
+Step 8: From sklearn.tree import DecisionTreeClassifier.

-Step 8.Use criteria as entropy.
+Step 9: Use criteria as entropy.

-Step 9.From sklearn import metrics.
+Step 10: From sklearn import metrics.

-Step 10.Find the accuracy of our model and predict the require values.
+Step 11: Find the accuracy of our model and predict the require values.

+Step 12: Stop

 ## Program:
-Program to implement the Decision Tree Classifier Model for Predicting Employee Churn.
+/* Program to implement the Decision Tree Classifier Model for Predicting Employee Churn.

 Developed by: Gobathi P

 RegisterNumber: 212222080017
+*/

 ```py
 import pandas as pd